xdmushui/partner-center-sdk/develop/create-a-referral.md

 ## <span id="Response"></span><span id="response"></span><span id="RESPONSE"></span>REST Response

-If successful, this method returns the populated [Referral](referral.md) resource in the response body.
+If successful, this API returns a [Referral](referral.md) resource.
+Save the Referral ID for future use with the Partner Center SDK.

 **Response success and error codes**